Alsanad-Opium/Simple-Calculator-website/README.md

 Copy
 Edit
 python app.py

-<h3> 5.
-Open the Application <\h3>
+5. Open the Application
 Navigate to:

+arduino
+Copy
+Edit
 http://127.0.0.1:5000/
 Usage

-1. Open the web application in your browser.
+Open the web application in your browser.
-2. Enter numbers into the input fields.
+Enter numbers into the input fields.
-3. Select an arithmetic operation (+, -, *, /) from the dropdown menu.
+Select an arithmetic operation (+, -, *, /) from the dropdown menu.
-4. Click the Calculate button to view the result.
+Click the Calculate button to view the result.
-5. Use the Clear button to reset the input fields and results.
+Use the Clear button to reset the input fields and results.
 Contributing
 Contributions are welcome!
 If you'd like to enhance the project, follow these steps:

-1. Fork the repository.
+Fork the repository.
-2. Create a new feature branch (git checkout -b feature-name).
+Create a new feature branch (git checkout -b feature-name).
-3. Commit your changes (git commit -m "Add feature").
+Commit your changes (git commit -m "Add feature").
-4. Push to the branch (git push origin feature-name).
+Push to the branch (git push origin feature-name).
-5. Open a pull request.
+Open a pull request.